Inclusive Learning

 TITAN

 Assessment is an on-going process and is regular throughout the academic year.
-Initially students are assessed on an individual basis by their tutors.
+Initially you will be assessed on an individual basis by your tutors.

 Progress is measured through subject specific targets and through the verification of completed units.
-Subject specific targets are agreed with the student according to their own individual needs.
+Subject specific targets are agreed with you according to your own individual needs.

 These targets are regularly reviewed and updated via the online PDP system.
-Students are given the opportunity to log in and view their own targets and progress regularly.
+You will be given the opportunity to log in and view your own targets and progress regularly.